Phil Orr, piano

 We each do so many things, it's a challenge getting in the same place at the same time.
 Still…

-SEAN DIXON creates and collaborates as composer, producer, drummer, percussionist and bassist from his home in New York City.
-His music with SLV (co-leader) and Zammuto has brought him national and international recognition and landed him on the 2014 and 2015 NPR Songs We Love lists.
+SEAN DIXON creates and collaborates as composer, producer, drummer, percussionist and bassist from his base in New York City.
+His music with SLV (co-leader) and Zammuto has brought him international recognition and landed him on the 2014 and 2015 NPR Songs We Love lists.
 Dixon co-led the critically acclaimed The Chesterfields with Scott Sharrard for seven years, producing one national tour and two CDs.
 He connects variously with Gotye, Amy Helm, Fife and Drom, Kellylee Evans, John Forte & Aloe Blacc, among many others.
 Crediting Prince, Elvin Jones and Bruce Lee as his primary musical influences, his long association with Kakande and its griot leader, Famoro Dioubate, has made the deepest impression.

 MICHAEL O'BRIEN’s two-decade international career as bassist and composer has teamed him with Harry Connick, Jr., Ruben Blades, Merce Cunningham Dance Company, Gene Pitney, Ted Nash and many others.
 He works continually among a variety of New York groups and is a regular member of the Michelle Walker, Kyobe Oyobe and Sandro Albert quartets.
 His festival performances have included Lincoln Center, IAJE, Odessa, Port au Prince International and American Composers Forum’s Sonic Circuits festivals.
-The acclaimed high-energy string quartet, Ethel, presented the world premiere of his original work, Pine, in their 2011 performance at the Kennedy Center.
+The acclaimed high-energy string quartet, Ethel, presented the world premiere of Pine in their 2011 performance at the Kennedy Center.

-Pianist/composer/leader Phil Orr has toured and performed with Vic Damone, Sandler and Young, Grammy-winners Diane Scanlon and Arturo O’Farrill, amd many others.
+Pianist/composer/leader Phil Orr has toured and performed with Vic Damone, Sandler and Young, Grammy-winners Diane Scanlon and Arturo O’Farrill, and many others.
 His diverse background as pianist, organist, wind instrumentalist, conductor and singer/chorister draw audiences into his sound-worlds of diverse combinations of jazz, classical and popular styles from multiple eras.
 An eclectic composer, Orr’s works for concert band, chamber instrumental ensembles, solo voice, congregational singing, keyboards and choirs have been performed in more than 150 venues internationally, earned him ASCAPlus awards and a NJ State Council on the Arts fellowship, and featured prominently on 11 album-length recordings.